Houston Drug Possession Attorney

 to decide whether the amount of drugs in possession and the mode of transport

-justify adding the felony charge of intent to the original offense.
+felony charge of intent to the original offense.

 If you have been charged with possession with intent to distribute, you